georchestra/georchestra.github.io/oid.md

 ### 1.2.5 - orgUniqueId

-A LDAP attribute, representing a unique identifier for a geOrchestra organisation (e.g. can be the french SIRET number).
+A LDAP attribute, representing a unique identifier for a geOrchestra organisation (e.g. can be the French SIRET number).

 - partial OID: `1.2.5`
 - complete OID: `1.3.6.1.4.1.53611.1.2.5`